-In the last few pages of our diary, we have demystified some uncertainties that were clouding your perception of server-side elements.
+In the last few pages of our diary, we have demystified some uncertainties.
 With that, we have closed an important chapter in building a strong foundation aimed at comprehending IT terms and methods.
-Today we are opening the door to the uncharted territory of how/why is software laid in a specific order, or to be more precise software architecture.
+Today we are opening the door to the uncharted territory of how/why is software.
+Or to be more precise – exploring the software architecture.

 Computer programs started small both in size and scope.
-Old computers that used non-GUI and could only make use of a few megabytes of ram accompanied by low frequencies in CPU power measured in MHz.
-These were surely a harsh limitation on developing anything that would resemble a modern app.
+Old computers were limited.
+Those used non-GUI interfaces.
+And could only make use of a few megabytes of ram and CPU power measured in MHz.
+Surely defining a harsh limitation on developing anything that would resemble a modern app.
 Equipment wasn’t the only imposing obstacle.
 Programming languages were also basic and somewhat under evolved, hence, their scope at that time was rather narrow.

-Nevertheless, engineers pulled through the tides of time with countless breakthroughs as development went on and now it’s feasible to build software that can withstand requests from millions of people in a heartbeat.
+Nevertheless, engineers pulled through the tides of time with countless breakthroughs as development went on.
+And now, building software that can withstand requests from millions of people in a heartbeat became a reality.

-Both share a common thing, endless lines of code divided into hundreds of classes and other elements to facilitate communication between them.
+Both share a common thing.
+Endless lines of code divided into hundreds of classes and other elements.
+All to facilitate communication between them.

 At the start, engineers would draw diagrams to explain how different pieces connect, how they pull & request data or interconnect to achieve a requirement.
-Early problems could be solved by choosing the right data structures and algorithms, without having to rely on a backbone.
+Early problems found resolution in choosing the right data structures and algorithms, without relying on a backbone.
 It wasn’t until the 1990s that “software architecture” became a thing.

-The underlying concept originates from the works of Edsger Dijkstra and David Parnas, pioneers emphasizing the importance of why choosing the right structure matters.
-This concept was further reinforced in the upcoming years, although the additions were imprecise and disorganized at first, they have been refined into standards.
+The underlying concept originates from the works of Edsger Dijkstra and David Parnas.
+Both pioneers emphasizing the importance of why choosing the right structure matters.
+This concept, further reinforced in the upcoming years, refined development standards.
+Although imprecise and disorganized at first, those converged in communities and common approaches.

-To once again illustrate the need for software architecture, consider an imaginary case of you being the manager of a construction project.
+To once again illustrate the need for software architecture, consider an imaginary case.
+You being the manager of a construction project.
 But there is one caveat, the schematics on how the owner would like it are missing.
 The only thing you know is that they want a type of structure.
-After you finish guessing the tastes of your owner and sketching an imaginary blueprint with untested measurements, you proceed to start erecting the building in its place.
+After you finish guessing the tastes of your owner […] and sketching an imaginary blueprint with untested measurements […] you proceed to start erecting the building in its place.
 Only to find out that the electricians arrived before your main workers and are currently laying water instead of cement.

 Diving straight in